Rulebook (13th Edition)

 Clean Slate Edition

-13th Edition is considered to be a clean slate edition, meaning that any card not bearing an Edition Indicator, or any card whose Edition Indicator indicates an edition prior to 13th Edition, is automatically considered to be a banned card (meaning it cannot be used in a game).
+13th Edition is considered to be a clean slate edition, meaning that any card whose design edition is prior to 13th Edition is pruned.